Onderhoud Seasonal

 Mix it all together

-You also distribute the nutrients evenly and make the soil mix nice and airy.
-I use a shovel - we have a ridiculous number of garden boxes - but you can also use a trowel.
+Turning the mix also distributes the plant food and makes the mix light and airy again.
+I use a large shovel because we have a ridiculous number of raised beds, but a hand trowel works too.

 No Planty Garden is complete without the MM-Raster grid